Movie Review: "It"

 Con: Close Calls (-4pts)

-Pennywise stalks a lot of potential victims in this movie.
-How many of them meet a horrific death?
+Again, Pennywise stalked a lot of potential victims in this movie.
+How many of them met a horrific death?
 You will have the see the movie that find out, but I thought there were way too many close calls in this film.
-There were way too many scenes, in which Pennywise has his victim trapped, terrified, and helpless, then something interferes (allowing the victim to escape).
+There were way too many scenes in which Pennywise had his victim trapped, terrified, and helpless, only for something to interfere just before Pennywise had the chance to feed.

 Grade: A- (90pts)